everymind/DearNeuroscience/index.md

  * "Development of Posture and Our Mental Model of Our Own Bodies" by Jose M. Sanz Mengibar

 **2:30 PM**
-Performance - *"Reaching Beyond the Body: extending our minds into our tools and spaces"*
+Performance - *"Reaching Beyond the Body: feeling through objects"*
 Featuring Paul Miles, Gabriel Tansley, and Peter Williamson

 **3:00 PM**
-Workshops - *"The human use of tools, props, and space"*
+Workshops - *"Extending our mental models into tools, props, and spaces"*
  * "How vision affects prop-manipulation skills" by Jules Cooke
  * "An allocentric VR experiment" by Fiona Barakat, Alex Whitley, and Michael
  * "Architectural model-making" by Paul Miles and Gabriel Tansley